Reflections of China – World Showcase – Epcot

 Did you know?

-• Reflections of China is a Circle-Vision film, meaning the production is displayed on screens along the circumference of the room.
+• Reflections of China is a Circle-Vision film.
+Therefore, screens along the circumference of the room display the production.
 As such, no seating is provided in the theater; guests stand throughout the presentation.

-• Reflections of China amalgamates scenes from Wonders of China with new footage, including vistas of Hong Kong and Macau, which had been under British and Portuguese rule, respectively, when the original film was shot.
+• Reflections of China amalgamates scenes from Wonders of China with new footage, including vistas of Hong Kong and Macau.
+These regions were under British and Portuguese rule, respectively, when the original film was shot.

-• Reflections of China, like its predecessor, is hosted by an actor portraying the great poet Li Bai of the Tang Dynasty.
+• The an actor portraying the great poet Li Bai of the Tang Dynasty is the host for this attraction.

-• The visuals in Reflections of China include: The Great Wall; Shanghai from various angles; the Yangtze River; the Gobi Desert; Inner Mongolia; the Shilin Stone Forest; the Harbin Ice Festival in the Heilongjiang Province; Macau; Hong Kong; Terracotta Soldiers; the Peking Opera performing “Havoc in Heaven”; and various locations in Beijing, including the Forbidden City and Tiananmen Square.
+• The visuals in Reflections of China include: The Great Wall; Shanghai from various angles; the Yangtze River; the Gobi Desert; Inner Mongolia; the Shilin Stone Forest; the Harbin Ice Festival in the Heilongjiang Province; Macau; Hong Kong; Terracotta Soldiers; and the Peking Opera performing “Havoc in Heaven.”
+In addition, the film features the Forbidden City and Tiananmen Square.

-• Filming for Wonders of China, conducted between 1981 and 1982, was complicated by the United States’ precarious relationship with the Chinese government, which initially invoked major restrictions on filming and barred Disney Imagineers from taking aerial shots of the Great Wall of China and Tibet.
-Interestingly, the Imagineers acquired greater freedom after viewing Fantasia (1940) with Chinese officials.
+• Filming for Wonders of China occurred between 1981 and 1982.
+The United States’ precarious relationship with the Chinese government complicated filming for Wonders of China.
+For example, initially China invoked major restrictions on filming and barred Disney Imagineers from taking aerial shots of the Great Wall of China and Tibet.
+However, the Imagineers acquired greater freedom after viewing Fantasia (1940) with Chinese officials.

-• To date, Wonders of China is the only attraction from Epcot’s World Showcase to have been replicated at another Disney park.
-Wonders of China was also shown in Tomorrowland at Disneyland Park from 1984 to 1996.
+• Wonders of China is the only attraction from Epcot’s World Showcase replicated at another Disney park.
+Disneyland Park featured Wonders of China from 1984 to 1996.

 • Disney opened Disneyland parks in Hong Kong and Shanghai in 2005 and 2016, respectively.